Back on the Ranch – Mr Chorizo’s humble origins in the Sonoran Wasteland

 Most of the books were in Russian, and the rest were completely incomprehensible.
 Maybe I learned to love language through simple osmosis, but at the time I couldn’t get through a full page of H.L.
 Mencken’s The American Language.

-From an Amazon review: “Are you kidding me?
+From a real Amazon review I just found: “Are you kidding me?
 H. L. Mencken is THE definitive authority on the American Language.
 Anyone who fancies him/herself a semanticist MUST have this work in his/her library.”

 Well, at least one of my parents fancied him/herself a semanticist, and had all kinds of books that were at this/that level of absolute/total boringness.